tcollinsworth/buffercopy-test/README.md

-This is a test to see how fast C/C++ can build large (200K * 14 byte) buffers vs Python.
+This is a test to see how fast C/C++ can build large (200K * 14 byte) buffers vs Python, and Java.

 Python being interpreted and dynamic is too slow to build large byte buffers for a binary response, i.e., Google flatbuffers.